 For some queries, you'll have several options of chart types to choose from.
 To change chart type, use the Chart type menu to the right of the current chart.
 Each type in the list has a tooltip with information about using that type.

 Example of the chart type menu, showing a tooltip.

 While we try our best to optimize how we display your data, sometimes you may have other needs.
-To this end, you can customize charts to display information at your convenience.
+Depending on the chart type, additional customization options are available.

 Customize the date and time format for tables and billboards: for each type of data, you can select if you want to leave it as it is, or modify the format as Numeric or Date.

 If data is a timestamp, you can choose how to represent the date and time:

 For numbers, select if you want us to auto-format them, or chose the number of decimals you want to see.

 On line charts and area charts you can adjust the Y axis to display the data within certain values by setting a minimum and maximum value for the axis.